MythicAgents/Apollo/README.md

 ### HTTP Profile

 The HTTP profile calls back to the Mythic server over the basic, non-dynamic profile.
-When selecting options to be stamped into Apollo at compile time, only the following will be respected:
+When selecting options to be stamped into Apollo at compile time, all options are respected with the exception of those parameters relating to GET requests.

-- Callback Interval
-- Callback Jitter
-- Callback Host
-- Callback Port
-- Encrypted Key Exchange Check
-- Domain Front
-- Kill Date
-- User Agent

 ### SMB